RossBrownPhD/RossBrownPhD.github.io/_posts/2018-07-30-Plotly-Data-Visualization.md

 date: 2018-07-30
 ---

 I created an interesting visualization with a dataset I came across.
 After much data wrangling, I was able to develop this interactive visualization showing the age discepancies between male and female actors in couples depicted in Hollywood movies.
-I'll be fine-tuning this in the future.
+I have many additional ideas to make this more informative, and I'll incorporating them in the future.
 Here's the link:

 [Plotly](https://plot.ly/~Ross.Brown.Ph.D./73/).